piedraj/AnalysisCMS/README.md

     git clone https://github.com/piedraj/WZ13TeV
     cd WZ13TeV

-The base class should be recreated when the latino trees have been updated.
-To do so, first read any new latino tree,
+The base class should be recreated anytime the latino trees have been updated.

-    root -l latino_WZTo3LNu.root
+Read a MC latino tree that contains the `GEN_weight_SM` variable,

-Then create `AnalysisBase`,
+    root -l latino_DYJetsToLL_M-50.root
     latino->MakeClass("AnalysisBase")

-Finally, open `AnalysisBase.h` and add
+Open `AnalysisBase.h` and add

     using namespace std;